getsentry/sentry-docs/src/collections/_documentation/performance/discover/query-builder.md

 #### Verifying the Download

-The download page contains a `SHA1` checksum of the file which you can use to verify its integrity with the following command.
+The download page contains a `SHA1` checksum of the file, which you can use to verify its integrity with the following command:

 ```bash
 echo "<SHA1 checksum> <downloaded CSV name>" | sha1sum -c -